elenasacristan/treebooks/README.md

-Once the payment has gone through a success message will be displayed and then the user can go to the speci%ed store where the book is located and collect it.
+Once the payment has gone through a success message will be displayed and then the user can go to the specified store where the book is located and collect it.